RSS Feed

 Time to return to the canoes – Jan and I crawl in, and then, somehow, we locked our canoe with another – and the next thing, we’re both in the water…soaked.
 My camera was encased in a waterproof pack – the only thing not soaked through.

-We all piled on the bus, back to town, where we stopped at an ice cream shop for a cone and a rest.
+Onward we paddled for another hour…another break…then we arrived at the dock, at 3:15.
+Unloaded everything, and then we all piled on the bus, back to town, where we stopped at an ice cream shop for a cone and a rest.
 The ice cream was yum-o (me?
 I had traditional chocolate chip…) Then it was back to the condos, quick clean up, nice meal cooked by Jan and Ruthie…and so to bed.
 Heavy duty hike tomorrow!

 Wednesday: Duct tape and poles

 This was the most difficult hike of all for me.
-We left the condos around 9AM – usual hearty breakfast, pack our lunches…and drive an hour to the start of the Welch-Dickey hike in the Waterville Valley (Welch and Dickey are actually 2 mountains), where we will achieve two summits.
+We left the condos around 9AM – usual hearty breakfast, pack our lunches…and drive an hour to the start of the Welch-Dickey hike in the Waterville Valley (Welch and Dickey are actually two mountains), where we will achieve two summits.
 Jan wrapped my and Ann’s toes in duct tape – worked super-well to prevent blistering or cutting.
-I came without poles – will never do that again on a hike of this nature.
+I came without poles – will never do that again on a hike of this nature!

-The start of the Welch-Dicky hike in Waterville Valley
+The start of the Welch-Dickey hike

 The trail from base to peak was a mixture, actually, beginning with fir-lined paths with a few rocks and boulders…then climbing steadily upward to the huge monoliths halfway up Welch.
 We took a few breaks for lunch, snacks, water and photography.